 Search the collections

-- Photograph of a computer diagram showing logic flow, with the title "Language processor with intermediate phase".
+- Photograph of a computer diagram showing logic flow, with the title "Translation by language definition".

 - Black and white photographic print of a computer programming logic-flow diagram.

 - Early era [circa 1960] computer programming logic flow diagram.